 In September 2016, a man who developed diffuse large B-cell lymphoma after using Roundup filed a lawsuit (PDF) against Monsanto in the Southern District of Illinois.
 According to the complaint, Plaintiff Charles Cushman had used Roundup for both agricultural and residential use since the 1980s, and as a result of his continuous exposure to the weed killer, he was diagnosed with diffuse large B-cell lymphoma in 2008.
 Cushman alleges that Monsanto knew or should have known that Roundup could cause cancer, yet failed to adequately warn consumers and the medical community about this risk.

-The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Roundup cancer lawsuits.
-We are handling individual litigation nationwide and currently accepting new diffuse large B-cell lymphoma cases in all 50 states.
+The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Roundup Diffuse Large B-Cell Lymphoma litigations.
+We are handling individual litigation nationwide and currently accepting new Roundup diffuse large B-cell lymphoma cases in all 50 states.

 Free Case Evaluation: Again, if you got cancer after using or being exposed to Roundup weed killer, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and we can help.